fcuny/fcuny.github.io/content/resume.md

 </tbody>
 </table>

 During my time at Say Media, I worked on two different teams.
-I started as a software engineer in the platform team building the various APIs; I then transitioned to the operation team, to develop tooling to increase the effectiveness of the engineering organization.
+I started as a software engineer in the platform team building APIs then I then transitioned to the operation team to develop tooling in order to increase the effectiveness of the engineering organization.

-## Senior Software Engineer - Linkfluence, Paris
+## Linkfluence, Paris

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">